search instagram arrow-down

 Let’s go over a few screechingly obvious issues that seem to have eluded the bright lights in Pete Hegsith’s Department of War.

 In war, past isn’t always prologue, and your results may vary.
 Contemplating last June’s 12 Day War (as we’ve come to refer to it), in which the Israelis and Americans absolutely pummelled the Iranians while largely fending off all retaliatory strikes, one might have gathered that the Iranians wouldn’t be able to resist any better this time than last.
-That’s true, actually, when it comes to defending themselves against the aerial onslaught that has so far pulverized something like 1700 targets throughout Iran; American and Israeli combat aircraft continue to go wherever they want, whenever they like, to do anything they please, and nothing can be done to stop them.
-I’m not sure I can come up with any other example of such utter air supremacy against a nation that purported to have a half-decent air force and extensive, state-of-the-art integrated air defences all over the place on the ground.
-Even Desert Storm was dicier for the allies than what we’re seeing here.
+That’s true, actually, when it comes to defending themselves against the aerial onslaught that has so far pulverized something like 1700 targets throughout Iran; the impression created is that American and Israeli combat aircraft continue to go wherever they want, whenever they like, to do anything they please, and from this distance it seems that nothing can be done to stop them.
+That’s probably not quite true, but still, I’m not sure I can come up with any other example of such lopsided combat against a nation that purported to have at least some semblance of an air force, and significant anti-aircraft capability (Iran still possessing at least some residue of the extensive, state-of-the-art integrated air defences that were battered last June).
+As far as I can tell, the Iranians haven’t shot down a single attacking aircraft, in which case even Desert Storm was dicier for the allies than what we’re seeing here.
 Leaving aside the larger qualms we’ll be getting to in a minute, it really is a magnificent and terrifying thing to behold.

 Just as an aside, I’m assuming I’m not the only one to find these clips horrifying and dystopian.

 You shouldn’t start something if you haven’t got the means to carry it through.
-Put simply, the Americans and Israelis are at risk of running out of critical ammunition.
+Put simply, the Americans and Israelis are at risk of running out of some categories of critical advanced munition.
 In the clips pasted above, defensive interceptors costing anything from four to thirteen million dollars a shot – and even more – are being expended at a prodigious rate.
 Not only are these things expensive, they’re so mind-bogglingly complicated that they can’t be replaced in a hurry.
 They’re procured annually by the dozen, not by the hundred, much less by the thousand.
 The Iranians know this.
-They know they can run us out of missiles.
+They know they have a shot at running us out of missiles.
 They might just do it.
-The race is now on to destroy the launching and storage facilities of the weapons in Iran, depriving them of their stockpile before they can fire them our way and drain our magazines, but that’s not going to be easy.
+The race is now on to destroy the launching systems and storage facilities of the weapons in Iran, depriving them of their stockpile before they can fire them our way and drain our magazines, but that’s not going to be easy.
 The launchers themselves are mobile and practice “shoot and scoot” tactics, and the stocks of reloads are buried deep under solid rock, just like their nuclear facilities were.
-It’s going to be a near run thing.
+The latest claims coming from the American side indicate that the campaign is being won, with Iranian missile launches being cut back by 80% or more in recent days, but I don’t know.
+My bet is that it’s still going to be a near run thing.
+[See update below]

 The same holds true at sea.
 The American war effort, as usual, relies in large part upon aircraft carriers heavily defended by guided missile destroyers, but these, too, have finite magazines that can be exhausted by sustained attacks, and, crucially, they can’t be rearmed at sea.
 They have to put into ports with the proper facilities and stockpiles, and I’m not sure if that’s even possible in theatre; any local capability is in any case bound to be limited and inadequate.
 Moreover, the available supply of reloads has already been dangerously depleted in prior engagements in the Red Sea, defending against Houthi anti-shipping strikes, and in the 12 Day War, during which U.S. warships contributed significantly to the defence of Israel.
 The naval weapon of choice, known as the Standard Missile III, costs anywhere from twelve to thirty million dollars a round(!), depending on the variant, and prior to the 12 Day War the entire American stockpile totalled only 400 missiles, of which about 160 were expended.

-The same also holds true for offensive weapons, like Tomahawk cruise missiles, earth-penetrating “bunker buster” bombs, and so on.
-For example, in the June attacks on Iran’s nuclear facilities, which, contrary to Trump’s boasts at the time, appear not to have obliterated Iran’s nuclear program, almost the entire stock of 30,000 lb.
-Massive Ordinance Penetrators was used up.
-There are only a few, perhaps six or seven, left to strike at Iran’s underground ballistic missile stores.
+The same also holds true, to varying degrees, for offensive weapons, like Tomahawk cruise missiles, earth-penetrating “bunker buster” bombs, and so on.
+For example, in the June attacks on Iran’s nuclear facilities, which, contrary to Trump’s boasts at the time, appear not to have obliterated Iran’s nuclear program, used up a high proportion of the existing stock of 30,000 lb.
+Massive Ordinance Penetrators.
+It isn’t public, as far as I can tell, how many were in the inventory, but the urgency with which the Air Force is trying to acquire more (or a successor model) indicates that there are only a few left to strike at Iran’s underground ballistic missile stores.
+Replacements for those expended against Iran’s nuclear sites aren’t expected to be delivered until some time in 2028.

 In planning this war of choice, did nobody warn Trump and his minions that a short war had better succeed, because a long one would involve depleting vital stocks of munitions from strategic locales all over the world, and even at that there might not be enough?

 Anybody with the wit God gave geese could have anticipated Iran’s obvious escalatory counter-moves, but I guess that means nobody on the Trump Dream Team.
 Look, it was plainly obvious that if you went at the mullahs and the IRGC in an attempt to effect regime change, they were going to go absolutely apeshit, and respond with spasmodic attacks on every American ally in the Gulf, and every American facility within reach.
 In fact, they said as much.
-Yet America’s Gulf allies seem to be responding in a piecemeal and uncoordinated fashion – while they, too, run down their available stores of interceptor missiles – as if they weren’t brought into the loop beforehand, and there doesn’t seem to be proper communication and data sharing between them, or with the Americans.
+Yet the Americans and their Gulf allies seem to have been caught by surprise, and are thus far responding in a piecemeal and uncoordinated fashion, while the Gulf states, too, run down their available stores of interceptor missiles.
+It’s as if the Kuwaitis, Qataris et al weren’t brought into the loop beforehand, and there doesn’t seem to be proper communication and data sharing between the Gulf states, or with the Americans.
 The shocking loss of three F-15E Strike Eagles in a “blue on blue” engagement over Kuwait, shot down by a friendly Kuwaiti F-18 Hornet, may be a symptom of this.**

-Likewise, it was blindingly obvious that America’s vital surveillance assets in the area, huge ballistic missile early warning radars costing over a billion a pop, would supply the Iranians with big, fat, juicy targets, the destruction of which would make their own ballistic missile attacks more effective.
-Shouldn’t these radars, then, have been especially well defended?
-Yet reports indicate that at least one of them, in Qatar, has been hit, probably by slow-flying “Shaheed” drones, easily engaged if the right defensive assets are in place.
-Admittedly, information is sketchy, both as to the particular radar struck (some reports say it was a facility in Bahrain), the defences on site, and the weapon used by the Iranians, yet it does seem on the available information that the Americans might have left a crucial facility sitting there with its ass flapping in the breeze.
+Likewise, it was blindingly obvious that America’s highly important communication and surveillance assets in the area, particularly a huge ballistic missile early warning radar situate in Qatar that cost over a billion dollars, would supply the Iranians with big, fat, juicy targets, the destruction of which would make their own ballistic missile attacks more effective.
+Shouldn’t this radar in particular, then, have been especially well defended?
+Yet reports indicate that it’s been hit, probably by slow-flying “Shahed” drones, fairly easily engaged if the right defensive assets are in place, i.e., right on the structure’s roof, or all around the perimeter, at least.
+I’d have had a standing combat air patrol overhead too.
+It was a point target, and needed point defences.
+Admittedly, information is sketchy as to the defences on site, and the weapon used by the Iranians, yet it does seem on the available information that the Americans might have left a crucial facility sitting there with its ass flapping in the breeze.

 Similarly, anybody could have told you that the general ballistic missile bombardment of every frickin’ country in the Middle East would make American citizens keen to go back home, and indeed, they’ve just been instructed to do so by their government.
 The problem is, now that the shooting’s started, and airports everywhere are coming under attack, all flights are grounded, and it’s hard, if not impossible, to get out.
 The problem is compounded by the sheer number of Americans in the area, at least half a million, maybe twice that many.
 It’s fine to issue an edict to vamoose; how exactly?
 And why, Donald, is the evacuation order given only after the shooting started at the time of your own choosing?
 Other countries, China prominent among them, ordered their nationals to skedaddle days before the attacks began, and they weren’t even sure when the shit was going to hit the fan.
 Not America.
+If the fear was that an order to leave would tip off the Iranians that the ongoing diplomatic effort was yet another sham, and signal that an attack was imminent, they could at least have planned to supply as much airlift as possible to begin evacuating people as soon as the bombs started falling.
 Nobody gave this any thought?

 Don’t expect the enemy to fold, and beware mission creep and a wider war.
 The whole attack seems to have been premised on the idea that this was going to be easy, that the mullahs and the IRGC would just fold, cede power, hand over the reins to somebody else more agreeable to America, and bing-bang-boom it’s all over just like that, piece of cake.
 Four days tops.
 Nobody seems to have worried about what would happen if the uncooperative poor sports didn’t roll over, the war couldn’t be contained, and the Iranians started doing things that made the increasingly messy affair a whole hell of a lot sportier than anybody wanted.
 Well, now just about everybody’s being drawn in, including Lebanon on top of all of the Gulf states – the Iranians even took a pot shot at Turkey today, according to reports, and have also attacked British assets in Cyprus, way over in the Mediterranean – and all the oil infrastructure in Kuwait, Saudi Arabia, and everywhere else is or likely soon will be under attack.
 The various countries are defending themselves of course, many of them have their own Patriot batteries, but as noted, like the Americans they’re going through their supply of interceptors at an alarming rate.
-It clearly wasn’t within the Americans’ contemplation that they might have to deal with the defensive requirements of everybody from Oman to Iraq and all points in between, or that those nations might themselves get militarily involved, cursing the bone-headed Americans all the way for getting them into this mess, thus complicating war planning and the avoidance of yet more blue-on-blue fiascos (so far so good on that score at least).
-America could lose valuable regional allies over this.
+It clearly wasn’t within the Americans’ contemplation that they might wind up having to deal with the defensive requirements of everybody from Oman to Iraq and all points in between.

 Meanwhile, now that the Strait of Hormuz has been closed, Trump is talking about using the Navy to open it back up by escorting tankers in and out of the Gulf.
-At its narrowest point, the Strait is only 20 miles wide.
+At its narrowest point, the Strait is only 21 miles wide.
 Sailing back and forth through that sort of danger zone will be extremely risky, even for warships as lavishly equipped and armed as the Burke class destroyers that will end up hauling the mail on the ill-conceived mission, which is why thus far US naval assets have stayed well to the South in the Arabian sea, and avoided the Gulf altogether.
-The Iranians have extensive shore batteries, comprising both conventional artillery and shore-to-ship missiles, just itching to have a crack at the Americans, and then there’s all the drone swarms, both airborne and floating, that could be sent en masse against US warships, as well as large numbers of manned go-fast boats, known as “Boghammers”, that can race around at 50 knots while merrily firing small but potentially quite damaging missiles of various types at anything within range.
+The Iranians have extensive shore batteries, comprising both conventional artillery and shore-to-ship missiles, just itching to have a crack at the Americans, and then there’s all the drone swarms, both airborne and floating, that could be sent en masse against US warships, as well as large numbers of manned go-fast boats, known as “Boghammers”, that can race around at 50+ knots while merrily firing small but potentially quite damaging missiles of various types at anything within range.
 Even a rocket-propelled grenade can do nasty damage to vital stuff, if you can get close enough to use it (which you might, in a coordinated attack involving dozens or hundreds of incoming threats).
 The Iranians are cracking to have a go at it.
 They’ve been planning and practising it for decades.
-Once big, blue water assets like 9,000 ton, two-billion-dollar destroyers start cramming themselves into a chokepoint only 20 miles wide, all bets are off.
+They can lay dense fields of sea mines, too, which US forces, believe it or not, are.
+I’ll-equipped to sweep.
+Once big, blue water assets like 9,000 ton, two-billion-dollar destroyers start cramming themselves into a chokepoint gauntlet only 21 miles wide, all bets are off.
 It’s easy to imagine many being hit, and even destroyed.
 In that case, the next obvious step, if air strikes can’t take out the enemy batteries (and my bet is that they’re all mobile and slippery targets), is to put troops ashore to deal with them, at which point oh boy, you’re off to the races.

 What do bad actors like China and North Korea do when they realize the Americans have utterly exhausted themselves in a Middle Eastern quagmire, and no longer have the assets or the ammunition to do anything about any moves they might make against Taiwan or South Korea?
 The mind boggles.
 Here’s what really scares me.
 There’s a chance, I don’t think a big one but a chance, that a massed ballistic missile attack might put the carrier Abraham Lincoln, now operating in the Arabian sea, out of action.
 American supercarriers are almost impossible to sink with conventional weapons, but easy to knock out of the fight with a couple of hits that disable catapults or arresting gear, or blow up fuel and munitions on the flight deck.
 If the Iranians pull that off, China’s Xi will have his answer to the question we’ve all been wargaming, and, equipped with anti-ship ballistic missiles far more potent than anything the Iranians could launch (a Chinese specialty), he would be confident that the US Navy could be thwarted from intervening in an invasion of Taiwan.